 Dr. Sinjae Hyun

-Professor of Biomedical Engineering and Director of Graduate Programs
+Professor and Chair of Biomedical Engineering and Director of Graduate Programs

 Dr. Sinjae Hyun came to the United State for his Ph.D. studies at North Carolina State University in 1994, just after his tenure at the Agency for Defense Development in Korea, where he was a Research Engineer.
 He worked for thermal system design and development in rocket propulsion systems for six and half years.
 Dr. Hyun was a Research Assistant Professor of Mechanical Aerospace Engineering Department at NCSU for two years after he finished his Ph.D. degree in 1998.
 Dr. Hyun has been teaching at Mercer University since 2003, and has taught and advised many students in classes and his research lab.
 Many of his students who have participated in his research projects have been admitted to prestigious research Universities, including North Carolina State University (his alma mater), the University of North Carolina at Chapel Hill, Georgia Institute of Technology, Medical College of Georgia, Duke University, Rice University, Clemson University, MIT, and others.

 Dr. Hyun’s primary teaching is in the area of thermal-fluids in biomedical engineering/mechanical engineering.
 Specifically, he has taught Biotransport Phenomena, Biofluids, Computational Fluid Dynamics, Applications of Finite Element Analysis, 3D Additive Manufacturing Technologies, Thermodynamics, Engineering Programming (C++), Numerical Methods (Matlab), and Pharmacokinetics.